geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 \in \mathbb{R}^{m \times S}. \label{def-Y} \tag{8}
 $$

-We allowed the linear coefficients to vary across the data set, so each member of the dataset has its own vector of linear coefficients $$\boldsymbol c_s$$.
+Since we allowed the linear coefficients to vary across the data set, each member of the dataset has its own vector of linear coefficients $$\boldsymbol c_s$$.
 We can also group those into a matrix